fossguild/joynride/docs/figma/FIGMA.md

 ![Oferecer](oferecer.png)

 ### Offered ride
-- **Purpose**: Present the trip details that the user offered.
+- **Purpose**: About the same purpose as the "Unreserved selected ride" screen, but for the driver.
-- **Design Decisions**: Highlight differences from the "Viagem Selecionada Sem Reserva" screen.
+- **Design Decisions**: We kept the same layout as the "Unreserved selected ride" screen, but with a few differences: we don't show the distance status, we can accept or refuse a rider and the option to cancel the ride.

 ![Viagem Oferecida](viagem_oferecida.png)